obuong/AirBnB_clone/web_static/README.md

-This is a webstati repository.
+This is a webstatic repository.
+Learning lessons are on html and css